STERNUM ANATOMY

 • Indentations along the sides of the sternum

-• Form a stable connection between the ribs and the sternum
+• Form a stable connection between your ribs and the sternum

 XIPHOID PROCESS